ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

     10.0.0.6 ansible_python_interpreter=/usr/bin/python3
     10.0.0.7 ansible_python_interpreter=/usr/bin/python3
     ~~~

-To make the Ansible run the playbook on the ELK server, update the /etc/ansible/hosts file:
+12. To make the Ansible run the playbook on the ELK server, update the /etc/ansible/hosts file:
-1)  Uncomment the [elk] header line.
+     Uncomment the [elk] header line.
-2)  Add the internal IP address of the ELK server and add the python line beside the IP address.
+     Add the internal IP address of the ELK server and add the python line beside the IP address.
      For example:
      ~~~
      [elk]
      10.1.0.4 ansible_python_interpreter=/usr/bin/python3
      ~~~
+     see updated /etc/ansible/hosts file:

 To specify which machine to install the ELK server on:
 1)  In the install-playbook.yml, specify the hosts as elk in the header of the Ansible playbook as shown below:
 ~~~